kgxsz/devops-101/part-one/README.md

 - go to the 'your VPCs' section in the left hand pane
 - create VPC
 - name your VPC devops-part-one
-- give it a cidr block of 10.0.0.0/16
+- give it a cidr block of `10.0.0.0/16`

 Now you'll see that your new VPC was created, along with a default route table, network ACL, and security group.
 In the interest of learning, we won't be using those default resources, we'll be creating our own.

 It's worth understanding a little about what the cidr block is doing.
 The cidr block defines a set of IP addresses for the VPC.
 The 16 means that the first 16 bits of the address space are fixed and the last 16 are varying.
-So the addresses from 10.0.0.0 to 10.0.255.255 refer to our VPC.
+So the addresses from `10.0.0.0` to `10.0.255.255` refer to our VPC.
 See [this](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) article to get a deeper understanding.

 ### Create a public subnet
 A VPC can be divided into several subnets.
-You can think of subnets subsets of the VPCs IP address space.
-Subnets are useful
+You can think of subnets as as a subdivision of the VPC's IP address space.
+We're going to use a single subnet, and wire it up so that traffic can get to the outside world.

 - go to VPC in the services tab
 - go to the 'Subnets' section in the left hand pane
 - create subnet
 - name your subnet devops-part-one
 - ensure that the VPC option points to your devops-part-one VPC
-- make the cidr block 10.0.0.0/24
+- make the cidr block `10.0.0.0/24`

+Here you'll notice that the cidr block looks similar to the VPC's cidr block, but with a trailing 24 instead of 16.
+This means that the first 24 bits of the address space are fixed and the last 8 are varying.
+So the addresses from `10.0.0.0` to `10.0.0.255` refer to this subnet in our VPC.

 ### Create a route table and association
-Traffic originating in subnets are insulated from the outside world and therefore need to be routed.
-Let's create a route table to do that:
+Each subnet you create needs to be told how to route traffic originating from within it.
+We're going to create a route table and associate it to our subnet.

 - go to VPC in the services tab
 - go to the 'Route Tables' section in the left hand pane